maidsafe/Whitepapers/Project-Safe.md

 |Sell 20 P.O.R to User B	| (20, 50, 30) | 10 | Buy 20 P.O.R from User A | (0, 0, 20) | 20 |
 |stored_space decreased by 10.
 Q.O.S drop or stored chunk removed by network | (20, 40, 20) | 0 | Store 10 data and get picked to store 10 | (10, 10, 30) | 20 |

-#### 6. Economic System With Two Types Of Token
+#### 6. Economic system with two types of token
 P.O.R is proposed in order to facilitate the exchange of storage space on the SAFE network.
-However, as it doesn't have a predictable cap number, it may not be considered a genuine virtual currency.
-To provide a more robust form of exchange, MaidSafe proposes a token system that is totally independent of P.O.R, called safecoin.
+However, as it doesn't have a predictable cap number, it may not be able to be considered as a genuine token based virtual currency.
+To provide a more robust currency, MaidSafe proposes to have a token system that is totally independent of P.O.R, called safecoin.
 Safecoin will have a predicatable cap and will be injected into network using the storage space related mining procedure.

 A bridge (converting rate) between P.O.R and safecoin can be established by the market solely.
 With third party upper layer broker applications, it will be possible to use safecoin to buy P.O.R or vice versa (user_A give safecoin to user_B in exchange for user_B's P.O.R).
-It is expected that the per unit value of P.O.R will keep decreasing, while the per unit value of safecoin will continue to rise.
-In this way, it will be possible to buy more and more P.O.R with one safecoin.
-Safecoin will only be stored in the Maid Account wallet, this can only be updated by the Maid Manager group.
+We expect the per unit value of P.O.R keeps decreasing, meanwhile the per unit value of safecoin keeps rising. i.e. one safecoin could buy more and more P.O.R.
+Safecoin is also be kept in maid account wallet, which can only be  updated by the MaidManager group.

-The value one safecoin represents will be recognised by all peers across the network and outside the network.
+The value of one safecoin represents will be recognized by all peers across the network and outside the network.
 If the economic system works as intended, safecoin will become a ‘virtual currency’ with the SAFE network being used to complete all transactions.
-Meanwhile, P.O.R will solely be used for exchanging space allowance among users.
+Meanwhile P.O.R will solely be used for exchanging space allowance among users.

 A projection of P.O.R. is estimated as :